CUNY-CSI-Loverde-Laboratory/Chakraborty_Loverde_SoftMatter_2020/README.md

-- [in.new] – LAMMPS script to equilibrate a PEO-PS membrane
+- [POLYMERSOME/in.new] – LAMMPS script to equilibrate a PEO-PS membrane
-- example starting polymersome configuration
+- [POLYMERSOME/input.lammps] example starting polymersome configuration